vladdou/ms4-of-stories-shop/TESTING.md

 *1. As a shopper I want to be able to view all the products so that I can select some to purchase.*

-- All users who visits the website can view the products without having an account or log in.
-They can navigate through the navbar or use the call to action buttons on the landing page.
+- All users who visits the website can view all the products without having an account or log in.

 ![user_story_1](static/README/user_stories/user-stories-1.png)